webix-hub/gitbook-webix-jet/details/inner_events.md

 **nav** has three properties:

-- *redirect* is the new URL; in the example above it's corrected by the guard
+- *redirect* is the new URL; in the example above, it's used for redirection
 - *url* is the URL split into an array of views
 - *confirm* is a promise that is resolved when the **app:guard** event is called